learn-co-curriculum/welcome-to-learn-4-b/README.md

 The Learn IDE's terminal—your command line and shell—can be found below the text editor.
 If you were using a local terminal on your computer, you'd need to spend a bunch of time installing several different tools and packages to allow you to start compiling and running code; it can be a cumbersome and complex process.
 But because we want you to start coding as quickly as possible in the Learn IDE, we've pre-configured the terminal here with a complete development environment that has everything you need to get started.
 The magic that makes this possible is the fact that the Learn IDE's terminal is connected over the Internet to a remote server we've set up with a complete development environment for you.
 This will allow you to adopt the workflow of a professional software developer right out of the gates on Learn, with no fuss.

-## Set up the Learn IDE on your computer
+## Don't Forget to Download the Learn IDE

-Before you continue, it's time to get set up with the Learn IDE.
-Follow the instructions below to get started:
+Follow the instructions below to get started with the Learn IDE

 1. <a href="/tracks/welcome-to-learn/welcome/getting-started/the-learn-ide/?create_password=true">Click here to create a Learn account and Download the Learn IDE</a>
 2. Install the Learn IDE on your computer and then start it up
 3. Log in to the Learn IDE with your newly created Learn account

-If you have any trouble getting the Learn IDE installed, just use the Ask a Question button on this page and someone will jump in to help you ASAP.
+## Continue to Your First Lab!

 Next up, we'll walk you through the process of how to use the Learn IDE to solve code labs on Learn.
 The real fun is about to begin!